Salmon run: Return from the ocean

-Obstacles to the run
+Obstacles

 Salmon start the run in peak condition, the culmination of years of development in the ocean.
 They need high swimming and leaping abilities to battle the rapids and other obstacles the river may present, and they need a full sexual development to ensure a successful spawn at the end of the run.
 All their energy goes into the physical rigours of the journey and the dramatic morphological transformations they must still complete before they are ready for the spawning events ahead.

 The run up the river can be exhausting, sometimes requiring the salmon to battle hundreds of miles upstream against strong currents and rapids.
 They cease feeding during the run.
 Chinook and sockeye salmon from central Idaho must travel 900 mi and climb nearly 7000 ft before they are ready to spawn.
 Salmon deaths that occur on the upriver journey are referred to as en route mortality.

 Salmon negotiate waterfalls and rapids by leaping or jumping.
 They have been recorded making vertical jumps as high as 3.65 metres (12 ft).
 The height that can be achieved by a salmon depends on the position of the standing wave or hydraulic jump at the base of the fall, as well as how deep the water is.

 Fish ladders, or fishways, are specially designed to help salmon and other fish to bypass dams and other man-made obstructions, and continue on to their spawning grounds further upriver.
 Data suggest that navigation locks have a potential to be operated as vertical slot fishways to provide increased access for a range of biota, including poor swimmers.